kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 This is the mind-twisting paradox of infinity.
 I like to think that _infinity is where the rationals meet the irrationals_.
 And this equation is not unique in displaying this characteristic.
 Countless other identities exhibit this same paradoxical property of an infinite sum of rationals _exactly_ equalling an irrational number.

-Thus Euler not only gave us a new way of computing $\pi$, he also showed how elegantly the rationals could dovetail into the irrationals in entirely surprising ways, whenever infinity is involved.
+Thus Euler not only gave us another way of computing $\pi$, but he also showed how elegantly the rationals could dovetail into the irrationals in entirely surprising ways, whenever infinity is involved.

 ## Gauss's contribution